 Delegates wishing to take an active leadership role in their NMUN•NY committees, as well as delegates who may be interested in applying for volunteer staff positions in the future are encouraged to apply to become a chairperson or rapporteur for their committee.
-Use the NMUN•NY Chair/Rapporteur Application to apply.
+Use the NMUN•NY Chair/Rapporteur Application (available in 2014) to apply.

 Details on Applying